KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Provides the functionality to throw an exception from the System.Activities.Presentation.Metadata.AttributeTableBuilder.ValidateTable method if the metadata provided in the table does not match properties, methods, and events on real types.

-    throw [System.Activities.Presentation.Metadata.AttributeTableValidationException]::New("Provides the functionality to throw an exception from the System.Activities.Presentation.Metadata.AttributeTableBuilder.ValidateTable method if the metadata provided in the table does not match properties, methods, and events on real types.")
+    throw [System.Activities.Presentation.Metadata.AttributeTableValidationException]::New('Provides the functionality to throw an exception from the System.Activities.Presentation.Metadata.AttributeTableBuilder.ValidateTable method if the metadata provided in the table does not match properties, methods, and events on real types.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Activities.Presentation.Metadata.AttributeTableValidationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Activities.Presentation.Metadata.AttributeTableValidationException.aspx)